zaphodus/ESP8266ZabbixSender/README.md

 # ESP8266ZabbixSender
 Library to realize the zabbix-sender on ESP8266-Arduino

-# How to install library to Arduino IDE
+# How to install this library to Arduino IDE
 ## Use git command
 (Windows and default arduino setting)